course-details-portlet

 Compulsory activity

 The first compulsory activity consists of a submission of a written assignment by the project group.
-The assignment is about showing the application of various relevant project tools within the topic the project group is working on.
+The assignment is in two parts.
+Part one is a collaboration contract, and the other part is about showing the application of various relevant project tools within the topic the project group is working on.

 The second compulsory activity is a peer assessment.
 Using the syllabus, the students in a group must assess themselves and give feedback to their peer students based on given criteria.

 Approved compulsory activities in theory subjects are generally valid for a calendar year, provided that the compulsory activity has not changed.
 The student can apply to the department for an extension.
 Students who fail the compulsory assignment on the first try will have one more opportunity.
-In extraordinary cases student can apply for a third attempt.
 Compulsory activities must be approved to take the exam.
 If compulsory assignments are not approved the student must retake the course.

 Final assessment

 The final assessment is an oral group exam with grades A-F. The exam consists of an oral presentation and a discussion around the content of the presentation based on the learning outcomes for the course.
-As a general rule, the presentation takes place in half the class, and project groups that are present at the presentations must also take part in the discussions.
-There is no opportunity for an individual exam when the exam format is group-based.
+Project groups that are present at the presentations must also take part in the discussions.

 If a group fails the exam, the postponed exam will be an improvement of the existing presentation and discussion.
 Completion of the postponed exam will be carried out in approximately the same way as the original exam but will have to be adapted to the number of registered candidates.